tomsWebConsulting/twcsl/Element/Member Area/Member Area Log In Dialog Change/README.md

   * twc-malidc-password
   * twc-malidc-password-reset

-If you use SS dynamically generated class names, the ones that look like a string of gibberish, your code will most likely break pretty quickly.
-My code is not immune to breakage, becuase of future SS changes, but I think my method will break at a slower rate.
-Also be aware that SS is doing some dynamic class add/remove behaviors based on elements being active/inactive.
+If you use Squarespace dynamically generated class names, the ones that look like a string of gibberish, your code will most likely break pretty quickly.
+My code is not immune to breakage, becuase of future Squarespace changes, but I think my method will break at a slower rate.
+Also be aware that Squarespace is doing some dynamic class add/remove behaviors based on elements being active/inactive.
 I know of no easy way to provide more semantic classes for these cases.

 ## Callback Example